Why most of the manual testers fail when testing websites for performance? There are a couple of reasons for the failure:

-WAPT allows you to perform website load and performance testing by creating heavy load from a single or multiple workstations.
-When you set and run your tests with this tool within a matter of minutes you can get performance report of your website or web application.
+WAPT allows you to perform website load and performance testing by creating a heavy load from single or multiple workstations.
+You can set and run your tests with this tool within a matter of minutes and you can quickly get the performance reports of your website or web application.

 What You Will Learn:

 Did you ever wonder?

 – How many users can work simultaneously on your website with an acceptable quality of service?